-Andy Stanley gets this right when he points out that "without character you won't be a leader worth following.
-Character provides the moral authority necessary to bring together the people and resources needed to further an enterprise....Character is the source of your moral authority."^[8]
+Andy Stanley points out, "Without character you won't be a leader worth following.
+Character provides the moral authority necessary to bring together the people and resources needed to further an enterprise....
+Character is the source of your moral authority."[8]

-This means you need to keep your walk with God vibrant and growing.
+You need to keep your walk with God vibrant and growing.
 Again, Stanley captures this well: "To become a leader worth following, you must be intentional about developing the inner man.
 You must invest in the health of your soul.
 Nobody plans to fail, especially leaders.
-But to ignore the condition of your soul is the equivalent of planning to fail."^[9]
+But to ignore the condition of your soul is the equivalent of planning to fail."[9]

-But be encouraged.
-You aren't left to develop your character on your own.
+But be encouraged, because you aren't left to develop your character on your own: